 Prior research has examined domain-specific support for applying machine learning to solve several important problems.
 Crayons uses a coloring metaphor for training image segmentation classifiers [8].
 Eyepatch allows composition and training of classifiers to create vision systems.
 Exemplar supports direct manipulation methods for specifying simple sensor-based recognizers [14].
 The domain-specific nature of such tools is both a strength and a weakness.
 Domain knowledge allows tools to limit the decisions required for a developer to create a system.
 But these same limitations also constrain the developer if a tool’s assumptions do not match the developer’s needs.

 This paper presents Gestalt, a general-purpose tool for applying machine learning.
-Gestalt targets developers, providing full support for writing code to specify the series of steps in a classification pipeline (see Figure 1).
+Gestalt targets developers, providing full support for writing code to specify the series of steps in a classification pipeline (Figure 1).
 In supporting a wide range of classification problems, Gestalt generalizes the lessons of prior domain-specific tools.
 Specifically, Gestalt allows developers to implement a classification pipeline, analyze data as it moves through that pipeline, and easily transition between implementation and analysis.

 The specific contributions of this work include: